GuiDevloper/Inspiration/README.md

 ### Technologies

-A library that i developed called [Minimalista](https://github.com/GuiDevloper/minimalista) is helping in DOM manipulation and (AJAX)[https://en.wikipedia.org/wiki/Ajax_(programming)] asynchronous loading.
+A library that i developed called [Minimalista](https://github.com/GuiDevloper/minimalista) is helping in [DOM](https://en.wikipedia.org/wiki/Document_Object_Model) manipulation and [AJAX](https://wikipedia.org/wiki/Ajax_(programming)) asynchronous loading.<br>
-[Webpack](https://webpack.js.org/) is being used to optimize final _builds_.
+[Webpack](https://webpack.js.org/) is being used to optimize final builds.<br>
-[SCSS](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html) a preprocessor of CSS is being used to improve the design write and focus in _browsers_ compatibility.
+[SCSS](http://sass-lang.com/documentation/file.SCSS_FOR_SASS_USERS.html) a preprocessor of CSS is being used to improve the design write and focus in browsers compatibility.

 ### Image Sources
-All original images sources are found in [my Pinterest](https://pinterest.com/GuiDevloper) profile
+All original images sources are found in [my Pinterest](https://pinterest.com/GuiDevloper) profile.
 \
 \
 Developed expressing my art of code with :heart: